bryan0806/Udacity-CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![equal times][image14]

+I actually try to split some data from training set to validation set.
+I saw some article about "cross validation".
+Using this way, I actually get a better accuracy from training.
+But I think validation should be some picture that never show up in training would be more challenging.
+Therefore, I still keep the validation set untouched.

 My final training set had ?? number of images.
 My validation set and test set had ?? and ?? number of images.

 The sixth code cell of the IPython notebook contains the code for augmenting(image transform) the data set.
 I decided to generate additional data because more data could let the training more robust and it did rise my accuracy.
 To add more data to the the data set, I used opencv library to do specified range of rotate/affine/brightness effect on original data set.